- »Familiarize Yourself With Good Poker Etiquette

 Familiarize Yourself With Good Poker Etiquette

-Etiquette’s definition is the customary code of polite behaviour in society or among members of a particular profession or group.
+Etiquette’s definition is the customary code of polite behavior in society or among members of a particular profession or group.
 All groups and professions have etiquette to adhere to.
 Poker has its very own set of rules on how to behave at and away from the table.

 Breaking poker etiquette won’t result in you being disqualified from a tournament or thrown out of a cash game, but it will see several frowns aimed in your direction.
 There is literally no excuse for poor etiquette at the tables.
 Feast your eyes on these examples and gain the respect of your peers at the felt.